LVPlayground/playground/javascript/features/economy/README.md

 Returns whether |position| exists in a residential exclusion zone.
 These are the red areas on the [residential value map](https://sa-mp.nl/tools/visualize-map/) that are considered to be of high strategic value.

+## API: calculateKilltimeAwardPrize(participants, kills)
+Calculates the prizemoney for the winner of the killtimeminigame.
+It is calculated in the following
+way: participants multiplied by the kills from this killtimesession multiplied by 1000.
+In all times at least $25,000 will be given, unless the calculation has a higher result.